In the US, fire departments respond to a call every 24 seconds – many of these calls are for house fires.

 Is it Safe to Occupy a Smoke-Damaged Home?

-While the amount of the damage is assessed, they will evaluate what transpired and determine whether you require interim housing.
+While assessing the damage, they will evaluate the situation and decide if you need interim housing.

 Remember that loss of use provision from your homeowners insurance that we mentioned earlier?